jeonghanlee/epicsarchiverap-env/docs/README.policies.md

 * **Default List**: `HIHI`, `HIGH`, `LOW`, `LOLO`, `LOPR`, `HOPR`, `DRVH`, `DRVL`.

 ## 5. Policy Application & Lifecycle
-The archiving logic defined in `policies.py` is integrated into the system during the service initialization phase.
+The archiving logic defined in `policies.py` is evaluated when the management service computes policy for a PV.

 ### 5.1 Loading Mechanism
-The policy script is loaded into the Java environment when each specific service (Management, Engine, ETL, Retrieval) starts up.
-The loading process is managed by `ConfigService.java` and `DefaultConfigService.java` within the `archiverappliance` source code.
+`DefaultConfigService` creates an `ExecutePolicy` object that reads and executes the policy text.
+The policy-computation cache expires one minute after creation and is rebuilt on a subsequent policy request.
+Listing available policies creates a separate `ExecutePolicy` instance.

 ### 5.2 Runtime vs. Build Time
 It is important to distinguish between the software build and the configuration application.
 * **Build Time**: The web application archives (WAR files: `mgmt.war`, `engine.war`, `etl.war`, `retrieval.war`) are created during the build process.
-* **Startup Time**: The services run with the WAR files unzipped.
-The `policies.py` file is read from the external file system when the service starts, not baked into the build.
-* **Conclusion**: Policies are applied at service startup, allowing for configuration changes without rebuilding the software.
+* **Configuration**: The environment generates `policies.py` from the site template, copies it into the build overlay, and installs an external copy under `AA_INSTALL_LOCATION`.
+* **Policy Evaluation**: The configured external file takes precedence over the WAR's classpath copy.
+Changes can be read on a later policy evaluation without rebuilding the WARs.

 ### 5.3 Configuration Path
 The system locates the policy script using a specific environment variable.